bockp/Edge-Detection-project/edge2.md

 *Describe in detail for each function the algorithm used in the implementation.
 Add a diagram or pseudo-code if necessary.
 This section is very important because it must help the reading of the source code.*

+### Utility functions :

+BLABLABLABLABLA

+Two of these functions, *gaussianKernel()* and *convolve()* were coded by us because we needed them for the edge detection functions, but should be replaced by the functions coded by the “Filters” group, so they were not optimized here.

+### Principal functions

+All of our principal functions take as first parameter the raster containing the pixels values of an image, and output a modified raster.
+They all work with uint8, uint16, and float32 images.
+To avoid using FOR loops as much as possible they were replaced by the use of ecmascript *map* and *forEach* functions.
+Also to avoid accumulating IF… ELSE conditional statements, they were replaced when possible  the use of the ternary operator and compacted with the use of OR and AND logical operators.

+### Edge detection using Sobel, Prewitt, and Robert’s cross operators :

+The three following algorithm work following the same two steps :
+- Convolving the image with the horizontal and vertical kernels to approximate respectively the horizontal (Gx) and vertical (Gy) derivative of the image
+- Computing the gradient magnitude using Gx and Gy with the following formula : FORMULA The result is an image in which the edges have high pixel values compared to the rest of the image.
+The only difference is the kernels used by each algorithm : KERNELS
+Those kernels are defined as global variables in the beginning of our script.
+Robert’s cross kernels are 2x2 so they have to be padded with zeros to be used in our *convolve()* function.

+The three functions *sobel()*, *prewitt()* and *robertscross()* use the utility functions *convolve()*, *gradient()*, and *normalizeConvResult()* described previously.
+To display the image, the lowest and highest values are capped to those allowed by the type of the original image.
+The following pseudo-code sums up our implementation :

+Gx = convolve (raster, horizontal kernel)
+Gy = convolve (raster, vertical kernel) gradient = sqrt(Gx²+Gy²)
+FOR pixel value IN gradient :
+	IF pixel value < lowest value allowed by image type pixel value = lowest value
+	ELSE IF pixel value > highest value allowed by image type pixel value = highest value
+	ELSE
+		do nothing
+	END IF
+END FOR
+RETURN gradient

+### Edge detection using Canny’s algorithm :

+Canny’s algorithm uses the following steps:
+- Noise reduction by convolving the image with a Gaussian filter of a given standard deviation
+- Computation of the intensity gradient magnitude and orientation using the following formulas : FORMULAS
+- Dividing orientation values (theta) into 4 directions : horizontal (0°), north-east /south-west(45°), vertical (90°), and north-west/south-east direction (135°)
+- Non-maximum suppression by only keeping pixels which value is the maximum compared to the values of the two surrounding pixels according to the gradient orientation (SCHEMA)
+- Finding strong edge pixels and weak edge pixels using a low and a high threshold values
+- Tracing edges with hysteresis, by keeping weak edge pixels next to strong edge pixels and then extending the edges in several passes (see figure ??? in Annex)

+The *canny()* function takes as parameter the raster containing the pixels of the image, the low and high threshold for the hysteresis (in the range 0 to 255), and the standard deviation value for the Gaussian filter.
+The output is a uint8 binary image in which the edge pixels have the highest pixel value (white) and the other have the lowest value (black).
+This function uses the utility functions *convolve()*, *gaussianKernel()*, *normalizeConvResult()*, *theta4directions()*, *nonmax()*, and *hysteresis()*.
+The following pseudo-code sums-up our implementation :

+IF image type = uint16
+	multiply low and high threshold by 256
+ELSE IF image type = float32
+	divide low and high threshold by 128 and substract 1 ELSE IF image type = uint8
+	do nothing
+END IF
+data = convolve(raster, Gaussian Kernel of size 9 and standard deviation sigma) put data in raster
+Gx = convolve(raster, horizontal Sobel kernel)
+Gy = convolve(raster, vertical Sobel kernel)
+gradient = sqrt(Gx²+Gy²)
+theta = atan2(Gx,Gy)*(180/pi)
+theta = theta4directions(theta)
+newGradient = []
+FOR pixel value in gradient
+	IF pixel is at the border of the pixel OR  pixel value <= surrounding pixels values in gradient direction push lowest pixel value to newGradient
+	ELSE
+		push current gradient value to newGradient
+	END IF
+END FOR
+strong_edges = []
+FOR value in newGradient
+	IF value > high threshold
+		add 255 to strong_edges
+	ELSE
+		add 0 to strong_edges
+	END IF
+END FOR
+thresholded_edges = []
+FOR value in newGradient
+	IF value > high thresholded
+		push 2 to thresholded_edges
+	ELSE IF value > low_threshold
+		push 1 to thresholded_edges
+	ELSE
+		push 0 to thresholded_edges
+	END IF
+END FOR
+edges = strong_edges
+chosen_pixels = []
+FOR i IN range(length(edges))
+	IF thresholded_edges[i] = 1 AND thresholded_edges[any surrounding pixel in 8-connectivity] = 2
+		push i to chosen_pixels
+		edges[i]=255
+	END IF
+END FOR
+WHILE length(chosen_pixels) > 0
+	new_pixels = []
+	FOR i IN chosen_pixels
+		IF thresholded_edges[any pixel surrounding ith pixel in 8-connectivity] = 1 AND edges[corresponding pixel] = 0
+			push corresponding pixel index to new_pixels
+			edges[corresponding pixel]=255
+		END IF
+	END FOR
+	chosen_pixels = new_pixels
+END WHILE
+RETURN edges

 ### Benchmarking process